Jc-alt logo

 if grid[r][c] == 1:

-# only down and right as we will finish the rest as we iterate and Union
+# The rest will be explored as we iterate and Union

 for dr, dc in [(1,0), (0,1)]: